serverless/blog/posts/2020-01-24-troubleshoot-serverless-apis.md

 With the image above, I don’t need to wait for a user to complain or report an error, I can instantly see that some errors start happening around 7pm.
 But it doesn’t end there.
 It would be even better if I am not required to be watching these charts and I just get notified if something happens.

 This is where the Serverless Framework Pro notifications come into it.
-By going into my app settings, and choosing notifications in the menu, I can configure to have notifications sent to an email address or several, a Slack channel, call a webhook or even send the notification to SNS so I can have own Lambda function, for example, process those notifications as I want.
+By going into my instance settings, and choosing notifications in the menu, I can configure to have notifications sent to an email address or several, a Slack channel, call a webhook or even send the notification to SNS so I can have own Lambda function, for example, process those notifications as I want.

 ![Notifications options](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/troubleshoot-serverless-apis/NotificationsScreen.png)

-You can configure these per service and per stage and have as many notification configurations as you wish; perhaps dev stages report via email since they aren’t critical but errors in production always go to a Slack channel for the whole team.
+You can configure these per stage and have as many notification configurations as you wish; perhaps dev stages report via email since they aren’t critical but errors in production always go to a Slack channel for the whole team.

 #### Retrieving error details